Superman IV: The Quest for Peace: Deleted footage

 According to writer Mark Rosenthal's commentary on the 2006 DVD, in the gallery of deleted scenes included on the disc, there are approximately 45 minutes of the film that have not been seen by the general public.
 They were deleted following a failed Southern California test screening.
-The Nuclear Man that appears in the film is actually the second Nuclear Man that Luthor created.
+The Nuclear Man (Mark Pillow) that appears in the film is actually the second Nuclear Man that Luthor created.
 Cut scenes featured the original Nuclear Man (portrayed by Clive Mantle) engaging Superman in battle outside the Metro Club and being destroyed by the Man of Steel.
 The first Nuclear Man was somewhat more inhuman-looking than his successor, and resembled, in both looks and personality, the comic book character Bizarro.
 Luthor postulates that this Nuclear Man wasn't strong enough, and hatches the plan to create the second Nuclear Man within the Sun as a result.

-Not all of the deleted scenes made it to the deluxe edition of the DVD, including a scene depicting Clark Kent visiting the graves of his foster parents.
-This scene was to have preceded the film's theatrical scene where Clark returns to Smallville to meet the contractor in hopes of selling or leasing the Kent farm.
-A deleted scene about Lacy Warfield and Clark Kent's romance, showing them dancing in the Metro Club, was also not released on disc.
+Not all of the deleted scenes made it to the deluxe edition of the DVD, including a scene depicting Clark Kent visiting the graves of his foster parents Jonathan and Martha Kent (portrayed by Glenn Ford and Phyllis Thaxter in Superman).
+This scene was to have preceded the film's theatrical scene where Clark returns to Smallville to meet realtor Levon Hornsby (Don Fellows) in hopes of selling or leasing the Kent farm.
+A deleted scene about Lacy Warfield (Mariel Hemingway) and Clark Kent's romance, showing them dancing in the Metro Club, was also not released on disc.
+In March 2026, the footage of Metro Club was found.